Join NYPBS

 How to Apply

-It’s free for everyone to apply and audition for NYPBS.
+It’s free to apply and audition for NYPBS.

 We start from scratch each year so everyone’s got a fair shot and we can build the most motivated, well-matched ensembles each year.
 Our goal is to find the right fit in our programme for each person and the right mix for each ensemble every year.
 It is a competitive process, but you’ll be supported along the way, receive feedback and we hopefully have a great experience at our Audition Workshop events.